ScilifelabDataCentre/data.scilifelab.se/.config/cspell/README.md

 - The spell check runs when a PR is opened or updated
 - The workflow is configured to check changed files in the PR
   - `incremental_files_only: true` tells CSpell to only check the PR diff, meaning files changed in the PR.
 It does not check the rest of the repository.
   - `check_dot_files: true` makes sure that dotfiles are scanned.
 This includes files under `.github/` and `.config/`.
-If some dot files should not be scanned, add them to a `ignorePaths:` list in  `.config/cspell/cspell-config.yml`.
+If some dot files should not be scanned, add them to an `ignorePaths:` list in `.config/cspell/cspell-config.yml`.
   - `files: ''` tells CSpell to check all file types selected by the action.
 This is the _default_.
 - The CSpell action uses `.config/cspell/cspell-config.yml` for language, dictionary, ignored patterns, and project-specific-word settings.
   - `language` configures the languages used during the spell check, here British English and Swedish